 - numbness or cold glans sensation

-- pressure pain if belt tension is misdistributed
+- pressure discomfort if tension is poorly distributed

-Stop immediately if you have persistent numbness, sharp pain, major discoloration, skin breakdown, or worsening symptoms.
+Stop immediately if you develop persistent numbness, sharp pain, major discoloration, skin breakdown, or worsening symptoms.

-If your situation is severe or you have ED plus significant deformity, traction may be only one piece of the puzzle.
-If you are exploring more definitive options, see: Penile implants: expectations, pros, cons, and realities.
+If your situation is more severe, or you are dealing with ED plus major deformity, traction may be only one piece of the picture.
+For a more definitive treatment path, see: Penile implants: expectations, pros, cons, and realities.

 |---|---|---|---|---|---|

-Quick takeaway: If you want the most “all-day wearable” vibe, Phallosan Forte is usually in the conversation.
-If you know you will not wear something for long stretches, a device with shorter sessions can be more realistic.
-Results vary a lot, and consistency is the real multiplier.
+Quick takeaway: If you want the most all-day wearable feel, Phallosan Forte is usually in the conversation.
+If you know you will never commit to longer sessions, a shorter-session device may be a more realistic fit.

 Bottom line: should you buy Phallosan Forte in 2026?

-If you know you will not wear something regularly, do not buy any extender.
-Your “best device” becomes whichever one you actually use.
+If you already know you will not wear something regularly, I would not buy any extender at all.
+In this category, the best device is often the one you can tolerate and actually use.

 Phallosan Forte FAQ